European Journal of Counselling Theory, Research and Practice

 - The main document(s) should be free of information identifying the author(s).

 - A separate file should be submitted detailing the author(s)’s name, current professional affiliation and website URL, contact details including postal and email address.
 One author should be identified as the corresponding author.
+Do not use pro-nominals, for example, Dr or Prof. Do not use post-nominals, for example, MSc or PhD.

 - Authors are responsible for obtaining written permission to publish lengthy quotations, figures, tables, graphs, photographs etc., for which they do not own copyright.